Forskning visar: Färska blommor ökar ditt välbefinnande

 Nature – delivered to your home

-A bouquet of fresh cut flowers brings nature into your home - perfect for long Swedish winters or remote working days.
+A bouquet of fresh cut flowers brings nature into your home – perfect for long Swedish winters or working remotely.

-Replace screen time with two seconds of looking at a ranunculus or dahlia.
-Your heart rate will thank you.
+Trade screen time for two seconds of gazing at a ranunculus or dahlia.
+Your pulse will thank you.

 Small gestures with big impact

-A single vase of flowers can lift the mood of the whole household - and it's not just us florists who say so, but also the research from Harvard.
+A single vase of flowers can lift the mood of the entire household – and it's not just us florists saying it, but also research from Harvard.

 Ready for your own little oasis of calm?

-Visit The Mayflower in store or order online.
-We send the season's most beautiful flowers, carefully selected to maximize your sense of well-being.
+Visit The Mayflower in-store or send flowers.
+We send the most beautiful flowers of the season, carefully selected to maximize the feeling of well-being.

 Think of it as scientifically proven everyday luxury – Södermalm style with Harvard approval.